 Inspired by the book “Origin Story: A Big History of Everything” by David Christian, which I highly recommend, I began to wonder, how did humanity even get to this point where we are talking about the development of artificial intelligence?
 These days we all carry a smartphone in our pocket with a computing power incomparably greater than computers that helped send a man to the moon, and only 20 years ago phones had monochrome displays and vibrating when calling was a technological novelty.
 Besides, will someone born in the 21st century believe that a few decades ago computers didn’t have a graphic interface and were the size of a wardrobe?

-Progress in the field of mobile phones and computers is just one example that shows what a fascinating place we find ourselves now in as a civilisation.
-The pace of our development is impressive and it continues to accelerate.
+Progress in the field of mobile phones and computers is just one example that shows what a fascinating place we find ourselves now in as a civilization.
+The pace of our development is impressive, and it continues to accelerate.
 For comparison, when we look at the last 200 million years (excluding the period in which modern humans appeared, i.e. 190,000 years ago), development through the evolution of DNA was a very slow learning process lasting millions of years.
 Evolutionary errors very often contributed to further development.
-It wasn’t until the appearance of modern humans who communicated through language, and later also through writing, that knowledge began to be organised and passed on in the form of books, systems or mathematical formulas.
+It wasn’t until the appearance of modern humans who communicated through language, and later also through writing, that knowledge began to be organized and passed on in the form of books, systems, or mathematical formulas.
 And knowledge spread very slowly.

 Truly global knowledge is, therefore, no more than 100 years old.
 We are talking about universal human communication that helps us, humans, share knowledge about discoveries, such as breakthrough technologies or novelties in medicine.
 Magnetic resonance imaging is now one of the basic diagnostic imaging tools, but it was only in the 1980s that it began to be used more widely in hospitals.